 SurveyGizmo is a professional survey solution used by many top brands to gain valuable insights from their audience.
 Vladimir Jones recently worked with partners to launch a campaign where a survey was the landing page for our advertising and completing the survey was the conversion.
 The strategy that was developed for this campaign included the need to tag and monitor individual pages.
 By doing so, we would be able to accurately measure survey completions and attribute those completions back to specific channels, as well as optimize our ad delivery toward survey completions.

-In this blog post, you’ll get a step-by-step guide on how to implement unique page tracking and tagging using Google Analytics and Google Tag Manager.
+In this blog post, you’ll get a step-by-step guide on how to implement unique page tracking and tagging for SurveyGizmo using Google Analytics and Google Tag Manager.

 Before we get into the thick of it, please be sure to follow the below guides to install Google Tag Manager on the survey and begin tracking respondent behavior in Google Analytics: